study-groups/ds-projects/README.md

 - [Predicting Disruptive Children (Including visualization of PCA on binary variables)](https://github.com/conditg/predicting-disruption) by Greg Condit

+- [Predicting churning teleco customers](https://github.com/ecbenezra/ThinkfulAssignments/tree/master/Midterm-Capstone-Report) by Eve Ben Ezra.
+Churn, or customer attrition, is the loss of customers.
+Churn is an area of interest for many industries, since it is often more expensive to bring in a new customer than to retain one.
+Using the popular Telco Customer Churn dataset from Kaggle, I hope to explore the data and determine which features might cause a customer to leave, and if a combination of features might make a customer "high risk" for leaving the company.

 ## Unsupervised learning report

 - [Math lectures Part 1](https://github.com/ExtraLime/math-lectures) Combine NLP with supervised and unsupervised learning to classify math lectures.
 By William Morgan.